evidentlyai/evidently/docs/book/projects/add_project.md

 Team management is a Pro feature available in the Evidently Cloud.
 {% endhint %}

+In Evidently Cloud, you must create a Team before adding a Project.
+To get your Team ID, go to the [Teams page](https://app.evidently.cloud/teams), select your Team, and copy the ID from there.

 To create a Project inside a workspace `ws` and Team with a `team_id`, assign a name and description, and save the changes:

 ```